hguerrero/demo2-dashboard/README.md

 ## Contents of the project

-  * `index.html` - This is ths actual example web page with a script to receive updates via an AMQP subscription.
+  * `index.html` - This is the actual example web page with a script to receive updates via an AMQP subscription.
   * `config/qdrouterd.conf` - A basic configuration for Qpid Dispatch Router to provide WebSocket access for the example.
 An installed router can be run with the command `/usr/sbin/qdrouterd -c config/qdrouterd.conf`
   * `datasource/source.py` - An example data source that feeds the subscription with rapidly updating data.